21st May 2018 | Fort Worth Invitational

-We look at the profile of the last ten winners at Colonial to narrow down this week’s field.
+We look at the profile of the last eleven winners at Colonial to narrow down this week’s field.

-The PGA Tour stays in Texas this week for the re-branded Dean & Deluca Invitational at Colonial, a par-70 course of middling difficulty.
+The PGA Tour stays in Texas this week for the re-branded Fort Worth Invitational at Colonial, a par-70 course of middling difficulty.

-The last fifteen champions had already won on tour before tasting success at Colonial.
+The last sixteen champions had already won on tour before tasting success at Colonial.
 It is an event that favours experience.

-These are the trends needed to win at Colonial based on the last ten champions:
+These are the trends needed to win at Colonial based on the last eleven champions:

 Top-60 on tour for strokes gained tee-to-green

 Colonial is a course you plot your way around.
-Nine of the last ten winners all ranked inside the top-60 on tour for strokes gained tee-to-green.
+Ten of the last eleven winners all ranked inside the top-60 on tour for strokes gained tee-to-green.

 Top-60 on tour for all-around ranking